eugenia1984/english/glossary.md

 - **get in**: means to enter a place.

+- **go over**: means to review or explain something in detail.
+For example: `Let's go over the plan one more time before the meeting`. —> This means reviewing the plan together to be sure everything is clear.

 - **get out**: means to leave a place.

 - **getting to know the area**: It's a way to become more familiar with the nearby places and how to find them.